-Speak to a member of our claims team to learn more about how the CICA can help you to get compensation as the child of a murder victim.
+Speak to a member of our claims team to learn more about how the CICA can help award compensation to children of murder victims.

 Family members who are eligible to claim on behalf of a murder victims could seek support from a criminal compensation solicitor.
 If you speak to our advisors about reviewing your case, then they may put you in touch with a solicitor on our panel.

-A solicitor from our panel may offer to support your compensation claim on a No Win No Fee basis through a Conditional Fee Agreement (CFA).
+A solicitor from our panel may offer to support your compensation claim under a type of No Win No Fee agreement known as a Conditional Fee Agreement (CFA).
 With this type of agreement in place, you won’t need to pay any upfront or ongoing fees for their services.
-Also, if your claim is not successful, you won’t need to pay your solicitor for the service they provided.
+Also, if your claim is not successful, you won’t need to pay your solicitor for the services they provided.

 If your claim is successful, then a success fee will be paid to your solicitor.
 Usually, this is a small and legally capped percentage deducted from the compensation awarded to you.